 3. Volunteering Helps Students Gain Professional Experience

-Volunteering within your area of study can provide valuable insight into real-world work environments and career paths— and it’s also a great way to gain marketable professional skills and network with other people in your field.
+Volunteering within your area of study while at university in Italy can provide valuable insight into real-world work environments and career paths—and it’s also a great way to gain marketable professional skills and network with other people in your field.
 Employers love to see volunteering on a resume, and community service may even earn you a positive reference for when you hit the job market after graduation or start applying to graduate programs.